thisisdavidbell/python/gemini/README.md

 ## Current Scripts

 *   `sort_and_print.py`: A script that generates a list of 10 items, sorts them alphabetically, and prints the last 3 items in uppercase.
+*   `user_sort.py`: A script that prompts the user for 10 items, sorts them, and prints the last 3 items using a reusable function.

 ## Maintenance